ChatTheatre/SkotOS-Doc/Games.md

 Other fragmentary, unfinished or not-well-documented parts include:

-* [Lovecraft](http://www.lovecraftcountry.com/comic/) [Country](https://www.skotos.net/about/pr/06292005.html), which included "Arkham By Night" and a smaller stage called The Oasis; this clearly had a usable beta release and a lot of usable code
 * The Skoot On Inn was a small test stage that seems to have existed in several revisions, and seems also to have been called The Tavern and possibly The Hearth
 * Headquarters isn't a separate game, but a staff-only area that exists inside several games
 * The Mansion, a.k.a.
 The Gables has existed in several revisions, including the currently-live one